-Protected health information (PHI) is any identifying information on a patient such as name, Social Security numbers, credit card information, address, and date of birth, to name a few.
+Protected health information (PHI) is any individually identifying information on a patient such as name, Social Security number, credit card information, address, and date of birth, to name a few.
 The HIPAA Privacy Rule also mandates that healthcare organizations need the permission of a patient before they can release PHI to third party.
 However, if the third party is involved in the treatment, operation, or payment for service, prior authorization isn’t required.
 In addition, the HIPAA Privacy Rule established the ‘Minimum Necessary Rule,’ healthcare workers must access and disclose only the minimum necessary PHI for completing their jobs.

 HIPAA Security Rule

 Meanwhile, the HIPAA Security Rule is meant to protect electronic PHI (ePHI).
-It established national standards on how ePHI is created, received, used or maintained.
+It established national standards on how ePHI is created, received, used, or maintained.
 The Security Rule requires appropriate safeguards be in place to maintain the integrity, availability, and confidentiality of ePHI.
-Healthcare organizations must implement Physical, Technical, and Administrative safeguards.
+Healthcare organizations must implement physical, technical, and administrative safeguards.
 However, the HIPAA Security Rule leaves it up to entities to determine what safeguards are necessary for their organization.

 - Physical Safeguards: protect the physical security of your offices where PHI or ePHI may be stored or maintained.
 Common examples of physical safeguards include alarm systems, security systems, and locking areas where PHI or ePHI is stored.

-- Technical Safeguards: protect the cyber-security of your business.
-Technical cyber-security safeguards must be implemented in order to protect the ePHI that is maintained by your business.
-Examples of technical safeguards include firewalls, encryption, and data back-up.
+- Technical Safeguards: protect the cybersecurity of your business.
+Technical cybersecurity safeguards must be implemented in order to protect the ePHI that is maintained by your business.
+Examples of technical safeguards include firewalls, encryption, and data backup.

 - Administrative Safeguards: ensure that staff members are properly trained in order to execute the security measures you have in place.
 Administrative safeguards should include policies and procedures that document the security safeguards you have in place, as well as employee training on those policies and procedures to ensure that they are being properly executed.